 If you are unhappy with presented jobs you may use another powerful job search engine covering the different job sources.

-You may run a Belgium job search right now, but when you find some you must apply immediately with your current CV and cover letter.
+You may run a Brazil job search right now, but when you find some you must apply immediately with your current CV and cover letter.

 Other Work in Brazil Info